shikokuchuo/mirai/README.md

 experience.

 - Fast
-  - More than 100x faster than common alternatives <sup>\[1\]</sup>
+  - More than 100x faster (lower overhead) than common alternatives
+    <sup>\[1\]</sup>
-  - Built for low-latency applications such as real time inference or responsive Shiny apps
+  - Built for low-latency applications such as real time inference and Shiny apps
 - Reliable
-  - Prioritises consistent behaviour, with no reliance on global options or variables
+  - Consistent behaviour with no reliance on global options or variables
-  - Each mirai call is evaluated exactly as provided for predictable results
+  - Each mirai call is evaluated explicitly for transparent and predictable results
 - Scalable
-  - Enables applications involving thousands of nodes and millions of tasks
+  - Allows launching millions of tasks simultaneously over thousands of connections
-  - Verified by usage in heavy-duty workloads in the life sciences industry
+  - Proven track record handling heavy-duty workloads in the life sciences industry

 [<img alt="Joe Cheng on mirai with Shiny" src="https://img.youtube.com/vi/GhX0PcEm3CY/hqdefault.jpg" width = "300" height="225" />](https://youtu.be/GhX0PcEm3CY?t=1740)